yourdevkalki/arbitrum-vibekit/README.md

 - Agents can be both consumers and providers of MCP tools
 - This creates a network of interoperable agents

+### 🛠️ Creating Your Own MCP Tools

-You'll find our ready-to-go MCP tools and documentation in the [mcp-tools](https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools) directory, great for building your own tools with minimal setup.
+You'll find a collection of ready-to-use MCP tools, along with step-by-step guidelines for creating your own, in our [mcp-tools](<(https://github.com/EmberAGI/arbitrum-vibekit/tree/main/typescript/lib/mcp-tools)>) directory.
+This makes it easy to build and customize new tools with minimal setup.

-## 🙌 Contribution
+## 💰 Contributions & Bounties

 We welcome contributions from the community!
-If you'd like to help improve Vibekit —whether by adding new agent templates, adding new MCP tools, or fixing bugs— please check out our [Contributing Guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).
-To show our appreciation, we're launching an incentive program that will reward valuable contributions.
-Join us in pushing the boundaries of DeFi innovation!
+If you'd like to help improve Vibekit, please check out our [Contributing Guidelines](https://github.com/EmberAGI/arbitrum-vibekit/blob/main/CONTRIBUTIONS.md).

+To show our appreciation, we have launched an incentive program that rewards [valuable contributions](https://github.com/orgs/EmberAGI/projects/13) to the Vibekit.
+Checkout our [blog post]() to learn more!